mrdarksidetm/WinForge/docs/working.md

 description: Detailed step-by-step explanation of what the WinForge script does
 ---

-# ⚙️ How WinForge Works
+# ⚙️ WinForge Detailed Features

-The script is designed to minimize user interaction while maximizing customization.
+The script is designed to respect user interaction while maximizing customization.
 It provides interactive prompts for each optional step and includes custom import files for GUI programs to streamline setup.

+> [!WARNING]
-> **⚠️ Warning:** This script offers to uninstall Microsoft Edge via the Winhance Tool.
+> This script offers to uninstall Microsoft Edge via the Winhance Tool.
 If you don't want Edge removed, deselect the option in the Winhance screen.

 ---

-## 📋 Steps Performed (In Order)
+# 📋 Steps Performed (In Order)

 ### 1. Administrator Elevation & Logging Setup
 - Checks if running as Administrator